How did you pay off your mortgage early?

-I’ve read in your books and in several interviews that you paid off your first home in 9 years on an average income of $35,000—and you had 5 kid!
-Could you explain how you paid off your mortgage early?
+I’ve read in your books and in several interviews that you paid off your first home in 9 years on an average income of $35,000—and you had 5 kids!
+Could you explain how one would pay off your mortgage early?

 Here’s how we paid off our mortgage faster — in only 9 years!

 Paying off a mortgage faster isn’t easy, but it isn’t super complicated either.
 It takes planning, focused attention and some discipline.
 We started simple and slowly and built from there.

 There are five things we did to pay off our mortgage quickly.
 1. We bought Smaller; 2.
 We Paid Extra; 3.
 We Used a Budget to Manage our Excess; 4.
 We Hated Debt and Stayed Focused; 5.
 We communicated with our mortgage holder.

 Our first home was a 1458 square foot repo.
 We purchased it from the bank and got a favorable mortgage rate of 11% (the going rate at that time was 13%.
 We were able to pay off our mortgage fast using the 5 tips in this article.